 Medicare Part A (Hospital Insurance)

-- Includes skilled nursing facility care.
+- May include skilled nursing facility care in certain situations

 Medicare Part B (Medical Insurance)

-- Covers doctor visits and outpatient care.
+- May help cover doctor visits and outpatient care

 Medicare Part C (Medicare Advantage)